Kotlin/kotlinx.coroutines/ui/coroutines-guide-ui.md

 ## Using actors within UI context

-In this section we show how UI applications can use actors within their UI context make sure that there is not unbounded growth in the number of launched coroutines.
+In this section we show how UI applications can use actors within their UI context make sure that there is no unbounded growth in the number of launched coroutines.

 ### Extensions for coroutines